- I’ve tried different careers and have enjoyed success, but I don’t want to do any of it again. I want to explore something new.

 The Four E’s process is going to look a little different for each person.
 You may leap through it quickly or you may want to take your time.
 We may use assessment tools to help you along, or it may not be needed.
 But I do believe it is easier with a coach to be the eyes and ears to see and hear what you can’t.
 I will be your objective observer, making it easier for you to maintain your confidence and objectivity along the way.

 Sound good to you?
-In invite you to contact firstname.lastname@example.org to schedule a time to chat about how we might work together to get you started on the path to greater fulfillment and profit!
+Send a message to firstname.lastname@example.org to schedule a time to chat about how we might work together to get you started on the path to greater fulfillment and profit!